 You save up to 10% when you sign up for a subscription

 We all know that breasts naturally come in different shapes and sizes.
-If you're someone with larger boobs, you may find breastfeeding tricky for a number of reasons, and you're not alone!
+If you're someone with bigger breasts, you may find breastfeeding tricky for a number of reasons, and you're not alone!

-It's a common misconception that if you have bigger boobs, breastfeeding will come naturally and you won't have any milk supply issues.
+It's a common misconception that if you have bigger breasts, breastfeeding will come naturally and you won't have any milk supply issues.
 Often this isn't the case!
-Everyone’s breastfeeding journey is unique, and there are some specific challenges that people with big boobs face.
+Everyone's breastfeeding journey is unique, and there are some specific challenges that people with big breasts face.

-If you're worried about breastfeeding your baby or struggling with it, read on for some top tips and advice on breastfeeding with larger boobs.
+If you're worried about breastfeeding your baby or struggling with it, read on for some top tips and advice on breastfeeding with larger breasts.

 People with large breasts often encounter some unique issues when breastfeeding, these can include:

 In addition to the above, breastfeeding with big breasts can still throw up the same issues affecting other breastfeeding parents.
 These can include...